socratools/socranop/PACKAGING.md

   * Configuration files to configure D-Bus and the XDG Desktop menu

-  * A udev rules file to allow non-root users access to the USB device
+  * A udev rules file to allow unpriviledged users access to the USB device

   * Documentation files